life-itself/web3/concepts/art.md

 Art's [intrinsic value](use-value.md) is a debated in philosophy.
 There is no generally agreed definition of what constitutes art.

-Art's value is often tied to its provenance and [sign-value](sign-value.md).
+Art's value is often tied to its provenance and [sign value](sign-value.md).

-Art may be [artificial-scarcity](artificial-scarcity.md) if created as part of a collection.
+Art may be [artificial scarce](artificial-scarcity.md) if created as part of a collection.

-The art market has a great amount of [asymmetric-information](asymmetric-information.md) and [market-manipulation](market-manipulation.md).
+The art market has a great amount of [asymmetric-information](asymmetric-information.md) and [market manipulation](market-manipulation.md).